Q1: Tell the forms of material on European History.

 Q3: Mention the name of the book composed by Jacob.

-Ans: It was “The Civilization of the Renaissance In Italy”.
+Ans: The book was The Civilization of the Renaissance in Italy.

 Q4: When was humanism adopted in the curriculum of universities in Italy?

-Q5: Who had labeled culture as humanism?
+Q5: Who had labelled culture as humanism?

 Q6: What do you understand by classical architecture?

-Q7: Why according to Machiavelli all men are bad and ever ready to display their vicious nature?
+Q7: Why, according to Machiavelli, are all men bad and ever ready to display their vicious nature?

 Q8: What was the women's status in business families?